 - Conduct disorder

-The Child & Adolescent Division of the Department of Psychiatry & Behavioral Sciences at UC Davis Children's Hospital operates an advanced clinical program to analyze and treat children and young adults exhibiting symptoms of these and other mental disorders.
-The rapidly growing Division of Child & Adolescent Psychiatry is recognized as a leader in high-quality education, treatment and research benefiting children in Northern and central California.
+The Child and Adolescent Division of the Department of Psychiatry and Behavioral Sciences at UC Davis Children's Hospital operates an advanced clinical program to analyze and treat children and young adults exhibiting symptoms of these and other mental disorders.
+The rapidly growing Division of Child and Adolescent Psychiatry is recognized as a leader in high-quality education, treatment and research benefiting children in northern and central California.